CreatorSiSo/creatorsiso/README.md

 - is well documentated
 - has readable code

-To me these are all have the same importance. (not sorted in a particular order)
+To me these all have the same importance. (not sorted in a particular order)

 <br/>